andrewjbaumann/sudoku/README.txt

 The implementation must have good comments; variables must have reasonable names, and the submission must have instructions on how to compile and execute (run) the program.
 Prompts, if any, must be clear and must explain what the program expects and requires to execute successfully.
-The package must be placed on Blackboard as outlined in the ìSubmissionî section.
+The package must be placed on Blackboard as outlined in the ‚ÄúSubmission‚Äù section.
 There is a 10-point late penalty per day after the first day.
 Background
 Sudoku is a logic-based, combinatorial number-placement puzzle.
 For example: